Frequently Asked Questions:

 How do I know what motel we are at each week?

-An e-mail is sent out every Friday announcing where we will be ministering that week.
+An e-mail is sent out each week announcing where we will be ministering that week.
 We also publish a schedule that lays out the plan for about six months.

 Why should I want to volunteer?